1962 Los Angeles Dodgers season

 The 1962 Los Angeles Dodgers season was the fifth for the team in Southern California, and the 73rd for the franchise in the National League.
 After spending the previous four seasons at the Los Angeles Memorial Coliseum, they began the season by opening Dodger Stadium, the team's new ballpark.
 The stadium opened on April 10 with a game against the Cincinnati Reds.
 The Dodgers proceeded to win a Los Angeles record 102 games and tied the San Francisco Giants for first place in the National League.
-The Giants won the ensuing playoff series two games to one.
+The Giants won the ensuing tie-breaker series two games to one.